The Dragon Murder Case (film): Production

-Principal photography took place from May 11, 1934 to mid-June.
+Principal photography took place from May 11, 1934, to mid-June.

 The Dragon Murder Case was the first Philo Vance film to star Warren William as Vance; the character had previously been played by Basil Rathbone and William Powell.
-William would not play the character again.
+William would play the character only once more, in The Gracie Allen Murder Case.

 H. Bruce Humberstone was not the first director considered for the film.
 It was offered to Michael Curtiz, Archie Mayo, Mervyn Le Roy and Alfred Green, all of whom turned it down.